Mempler/Kokoro/README.md

 A collection of libraries i commonly used in my projects

 ## License
-Licenses are in their given folder, if they're not: the license in the root folder will be used.
+Licenses are in their given folders, if they're not: the license in the root directory will be used.